ryangomberg/ryangomberg/README.md

 ## Goals and Plans

-Since the completion of my Bachelor's Degree at UC Irvine, I would like to acquire at experience in the industry (ideally related to machine learning/finance/actuary), whether it be through internships or jobs.
+Since the completion of my Bachelor's Degree at UC Irvine, I would like to acquire at experience in the industry (ideally related to data analysis/ML/finance/actuary), whether it be through internships or jobs.
 In the meantime, I would like to take on other projects for personal interest, namely related to machine learning practices, understanding databases, and learning visualization tools.
-I recently pass exams P and FM and will be taking SRM in May!
+I recently passed SOA exams P and FM and will be taking SRM in May!

 A brief (and ideal) timeline can be summarized by the following roadmap:
 - Fall 2025 - Summer 2026: Take SOA Exams; work at an internship program and/or entry-level job OR work on self-motivated projects.